gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 &nbsp;<p>

 For week 2 -

 - Complete functions in the `practicePackage.introduction.attempts` package such that the corresponding tests in `practicePackage.introduction.testsAttempts` pass.
-- each test passed gets you 3 out of 100 marks.
+- Each test passed gets you 3 out of 100 marks.
-- total mark are capped at 100.
+- Total mark are capped at 100.
 So, passing 34 or more tests gets you 100/100, not more (unfortunately).
-- passing mark is 60 (or at least 20 functions).
+- Passing mark is 60 (or at least 20 functions).
--  submit ALL corresponding files (so up to 6 java files).
+- Submit all files on which you work (so up to 6 java files).
+For example, if you complete functions that are in Stage1.java, Stage2.java, Stage3.java - submit those three files.
 - You can make the submission by **Sunday 8th August 21:00**.
 Late submissions for weekly tasks are NOT accepted.
 - The more functions you can solve, the better prepared you are for the unit.

 <!-- [![](http://img.youtube.com/vi/Q1oGIypsPls/0.jpg)](https://www.youtube.com/watch?v=Q1oGIypsPls "")
  -->